Esri/arcgis-maps-sdk-dotnet-samples/src/WinUI/ArcGIS.WinUI.Viewer/Samples/Accessibility/UpdateLabelsAndSymbolsToScaleForVisualAccessibility/readme.md

 ## Additional information

-On WPF, use `GeoView.UseSystemTextScale` to control system text scaling for feature labels.
+On WinUI, use the inherited `Control.IsTextScaleFactorEnabled` property for labels.
 Use `UISettings.TextScaleFactor` and `UISettings.TextScaleFactorChanged` to scale symbols and respond to Windows text-size changes.

-On WinUI, the map view uses the inherited `Control.IsTextScaleFactorEnabled` property for labels.
-On MAUI, the map view uses `GeoView.UseSystemTextScale` for labels.
-Symbols use `Configuration.FontScale` with `IComponentCallbacks.OnConfigurationChanged` on Android and `UIFontMetrics.GetScaledValue` with `ObserveContentSizeCategoryChanged` on iOS and Mac Catalyst.

 ## Tags